planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### Spending XP

 To raise the highest Attribute by one, spend twice its current level in XP.
 To raise any "lesser" Attribute by one, spend XP equal to the highest.
 If two or more of the highest Attributes are equal, the one you are raising counts as the highest.
-Frame may count as the highest Attribute for XP.
+FRAME may count as the highest Attribute for XP.

 You may spend XP during the actual game, especially during a tense conflict!
 This represents learning an opponent's moves, growing from a rivalry, or lengthy training finally coming to fruition.